ENNAJIHYassin/Proba-V/README.md

 # PROBA-V Super Resolution - Solved with SRGAN

-This repository contains my submission code to the challenge [Proba-V Super Resolution](https://kelvins.esa.int/proba-v-super-resolution/home/)
+This repository contains my submission code to the challenge [Proba-V Super Resolution](https://kelvins.esa.int/proba-v-super-resolution/home/).

-The solution proposed here is a Super Resolution Generative Adversarial Network, as described in this [paper](https://arxiv.org/pdf/1609.04802.pdf)
+The solution proposed here is a Super Resolution Generative Adversarial Network, as described in this [paper](https://arxiv.org/pdf/1609.04802.pdf).

-The architecture is slightly modified from the original paper (mainly for performance concerns)
+The architecture is slightly modified from the original paper (mainly for performance concerns).

 ## Changes from Original Paper:
     * 16 Residual blocks used, but only 1 upsampling block instead of 2.